benedictify/web-module-project-context/README.md

   - Remove `props` when we're mapping over our cart

 - Time to do the same thing for our `Navigation` component.
-  - First import the `useContext` hook and our `CartContext`
+  - First import the `useContext` hook and our `ShoppingCartContext`
-  - Next, pass our `CartContext` to the `useContext` hook and assign it to a variable named cart.
+  - Next, pass our `ShoppingCartContext` to the `useContext` hook and assign it to a variable named cart.
   - Lastly we need to remove all instances of `props`
     - Remove `props` from our parameters
     - Remove `props` from our cart length